 Below, we’ll explore these emerging treatments and what they could mean for the future of cancer treatment.
 Keep reading to discover more.

 Is there a cure for cancer?
 If so, how close are we?
 To answer these questions, it’s important to understand the difference between a cure and remission:

-- A cure eliminates all traces of cancer from the body and ensures it won’t come back.
+- Cure.
+A cure means that treatment has eliminated all traces of cancer from the body and has ensured that it won’t come back.

-- Complete remission means there aren’t any detectable signs of symptoms of cancer.
+- A complete remission, which means there aren’t any detectable signs of cancer.

 Cancer immunotherapy is a type of treatment that helps the immune system fight cancer cells.